AsalBarak/advanced_fMRI_course/How2Script.md

 ## How to actually write SPM scripts?

 It is usually easier to start creating batches via the graphic interface.
 Many ressources are available on-line to help you getting started writing your own batch with SPM, see for example [here](http://en.wikibooks.org/w/index.php?title=SPM/Batch&stable=0).
 SPM also has a `batches` folder that contains examples that can be interesting.
 Once you have created a batch, save it using `File --> Save batch and script`.
-This will create a matlab .m file that you can start using to build your own scripts.
+This will create a matlab .m file that you can start using to build your own scripts (tip: this is actually done in the background by the `gencode.m` function).

 [Stephan Heunis](https://twitter.com/fmrwhy) has a great series of [posts](https://www.fmrwhy.com/2018/06/28/spm12-matlab-scripting-tutorial-1/) on how to script using matlab and SPM with the code available [here](https://github.com/jsheunis/matlab-spm-scripts-jsh/blob/master/spm_batchScriptingExample_jsh.m).